sibyllinesoft/rave/README.md

 - The CLI treats `config/overrides/<layer>/files/` as a mirror of `/` on the VM, copying files verbatim with owner/mode hints from the layer’s `metadata.json`.
 - Drop complete units under `config/overrides/<layer>/systemd/` to create/override services in `/etc/systemd/system/`; `daemon-reload` is handled automatically.
-- Metadata presets (`--preset nginx`, `--preset gitlab`, etc.) append opinionated pattern blocks so new layers inherit the correct restart/reload semantics automatically.
+- Metadata presets (`--preset traefik`, `--preset gitlab`, etc.) append opinionated pattern blocks so new layers inherit the correct restart/reload semantics automatically (options: traefik, gitlab, mattermost, pomerium, authentik).
 - `--dry-run` first runs `nix flake check` (override with `--nix-check-cmd` or skip via `--skip-nix-check`), optionally executes extra `--preflight-cmd` commands (placeholders: `{company}`, `{layers}`), then streams the layer into the VM in preview mode, printing the plan without touching the filesystem.
 Add `--json-output` to capture the resulting plan for automation.

 ### Secrets